textileio/community/docs/policies/privacy.md

 ## Changelog

-05.04.20: Finalize TOS for new Textile Hub, Buckets, and ThreadsDB services.
+05.04.20: Finalize TOS for new Textile Hub, Buckets, and ThreadDB services.

+05.15.20: Corrected ThreadsDB => ThreadDB

 <br>